luhashi/home-lab/docs/network-architecture.md

 🚦 Example Traffic Flow
 Here’s how a request from a trusted device to a self-hosted service works in this architecture:

-A user on their laptop (connected to the "Cacau" Wi-Fi network, VLAN 20) opens a browser to the Open WebUI address.
+A user on their laptop (connected to the "Cacau" Wi-Fi network, VLAN 20) accesses the Open WebUI address.

 The request travels from the laptop to the UniFi AP.